-An introduction to structural geology, and environmental geological maps geology.
-In structural geology, the student will learn how to describe measure and analyze planar and linear features in rocks, including folds. faults and fabrics.
-Geological map interpretation will allow the recognition of how rock relationships are depicted on maps, and practical classes will concentrate on the construction of cross-sections geological and the interpretation of geological histories.
+An introduction to structural geology, geological maps and environmental geology.
+In structural geology, the student will learn how to describe measure and analyze planar and linear features in rocks, including folds, faults and fabrics.
+Geological map interpretation will allow the recognition of how rock relationships are depicted on maps, and practical classes will concentrate on the construction of geological cross-sections and the interpretation of geological histories.
 In environmental geology, the student will be introduced to the natural and anthropogenic physical and chemical factors that affect the environment, with topics including climatic change and the combustion of fossil fuels; ocean pollution; toxic and radioactive waste disposal; land use management; geological hazards; water resources; and energy resources.

-- 2 hours theory examination 50%
+• 2 hours theory examination 50%

-- Six laboratory exercises 36%
+• Six laboratory exercises 36%

-- Two tutorial assignments 5%
+• Two tutorial assignments 5%

-- Field trip (Evaluation of field notebook) 9%
+• Field trip (Evaluation of field notebook) 9%